-Outcome Letter: A letter which provides the official decision of responsibility or non-responsibility for the alleged violations.
-When the respondent has been found responsible for a violation, it includes the disciplinary sanction and requirements.
+Outcome Letter: A letter which provides the official decision the alleged violations.
+When the respondent has been found responsible for a violation, it includes the disciplinary sanction and sanction conditions.

 Parties or Party: A term that refers to the Complainant and the Respondent collectively or the Complainant or Respondent individually.